These 2 Black Swans Pose A Significant Risk To Markets In 2017

 Another effect will be a flight of capital from emerging markets to the U.S. as economic growth increases and interest rates rise making it a more attractive place for investors seeking to park capital.
 There has already been a stampede out of emerging markets.

-In the wake of Trump's victory the iShares MSCI Emerging Markets ETF (NYSEARCA:EEM) topped the list of redemptions with $1.6 billion leaving the ETF.
+In the wake of Trump's victory, the iShares MSCI Emerging Markets ETF (NYSEARCA:EEM) topped the list of redemptions with $1.6 billion leaving the ETF.
 This trend will continue once Trump's policies start to take form and the dollar strengthens as predicted.

-These factors will place ever greater fiscal pressure on governments that are still reeling from the impact of the commodity slump that has caused fiscal revenues to fall sharply.
+These factors will place ever-greater fiscal pressure on governments that are still reeling from the impact of the commodity slump that has caused fiscal revenues to fall sharply.

-These issues will be exacerbated by Trump's protectionist trade policies which would limit the growth of manufacturing in developing economies, forcing them to continue relying on commodities extraction and exportation.
-It could also end the surge in manufacturing that many emerging nations, especially in Latin America which has been a key driver of greater wealth and affluence domestically.
+These issues will be exacerbated by Trump's protectionist trade policies, which would limit the growth of manufacturing in developing economies, forcing them to continue relying on commodities extraction and exportation.
+It could also end the surge in manufacturing that many emerging nations, especially in Latin America, which has been a key driver of greater wealth and affluence domestically.

-These issues could all easily combine to trigger another crisis for these nations as they battle weaker commodity prices, a stronger U.S. dollar, increased outflows of much needed foreign investment and higher financing costs.
+These issues could all easily combine to trigger another crisis for these nations as they battle weaker commodity prices, a stronger U.S. dollar, increased outflows of much-needed foreign investment and higher financing costs.

 #2 Economic hard landing in China

 Investors continue to ignore the risks posed by China.
-While Beijing to date has been able to muddle along and promote growth primarily through the use of credit fueled stimulus, there are fears that the nation is caught in the midst of a massive credit bubble.
+While Beijing to date has been able to muddle along and promote growth primarily through the use of credit-fueled stimulus, there are fears that the nation is caught in the midst of a massive credit bubble.

 This bubble will dramatically slow economic growth.

 Already Beijing has recognized that the continued use of credit to stimulate economic activity is unsustainable and that its effect is waning.
-As mentioned earlier President Xi has made it clear that Beijing is open to growth falling below 6.5% and it is likely that economic growth in the world's second largest economy will continue to decelerate.
-This can be attributed to the transition from an export focused manufacturing economy to one focused on domestic consumption.
+As mentioned earlier, President Xi has made it clear that Beijing is open to growth falling below 6.5% and it is likely that economic growth in the world's second largest economy will continue to decelerate.
+This can be attributed to the transition from an export-focused manufacturing economy to one focused on domestic consumption.

 The Economist is predicting a hard-landing in China forecasting that GDP growth will fall to around 4% in 2018.
-Such a sudden drop in GPD growth according to the Economist constitutes a hard-landing.
+Such a sudden drop in GPD growth according to the Economist constitutes a hard landing.

 Any sharp economic slowdown in China will have a sharp impact on commodity prices with much of the recent rally being attributed to the last round of stimulus.

 There are fears that China's debt is unsustainable.
-Already credit led stimulus is failing to have the desired effect.
+Already credit-led stimulus is failing to have the desired effect.

-Nevertheless, the greatest concern is that with debt rising to 270% of GDP it is fast approaching the 300% level that has precipitated crises in many nations.
+Nevertheless, the greatest concern is that with debt rising to 270% of GDP, it is fast approaching the 300% level that has precipitated crises in many nations.

-According to the Economist the biggest problem with this credit is that much of it is being directed to non/or less productive activities with much of it being directed to the state sector to prop-up inefficient state enterprises.
+According to the Economist, the biggest problem with this credit is that much of it is being directed to non/or less productive activities with much of it being directed to the state sector to prop-up inefficient state enterprises.

-This means that productivity is falling and that can be seen with the housing sector coming off the boil after 2016s credit led stimulus and a fall in manufacturing activity with the December 2016 manufacturing PMI falling by 30 basis points compared to the previous month to be 51.4.
+This means that productivity is falling and that can be seen with the housing sector coming off the boil after 2016's credit-led stimulus and a fall in manufacturing activity with the December 2016 manufacturing PMI falling by 30 basis points compared to the previous month to be 51.4.

 Then there is the burgeoning bad-debt problem.
 China's NPLs hit an 11-year high in mid-2016 of $706 billion.
-This level of NPLs makes the situation in Italy which already has many economists and analysts deeply concerned that another banking crisis could erupt in Europe pail into comparison.
+This level of NPLs makes the situation in Italy, which already has many economists and analysts deeply concerned that another banking crisis could erupt in Europe, pale in comparison.

 Of greater concern is that international rating agency Fitch believes the problem could be 10-times greater than the official figures.
 Fitch believes that it could cost up to $2.1 trillion to clean up China's bad debts and this would obviously have a sharp impact on economic growth.

-Coupled with these issues is that there are pockets of excess supply in housing, a proliferation of unprofitable state industries, a credit fueled construction bubble and an overheated housing market.
+Coupled with these issues is that there are pockets of excess supply in housing, a proliferation of unprofitable state industries, a credit-fueled construction bubble and an overheated housing market.
 All of this coupled with high and still rising levels of debt could conflate to cause a sharp decline in economic growth that would weigh heavily on commodity prices.

 The spillover from a credit bust in China would be felt globally, affecting developed markets and having a marked impact on emerging markets because of their dependence on commodity exports as a key driver of economic growth.